We are happy you have chosen the Czech Republic for your upcoming exchange!

-Study programme of General Medicine in the Czech Republic lasts 6 years.
+The study programme of General Medicine in the Czech Republic lasts 6 years.

-The academic year starts in the beginning of October and is divided into two semesters, each followed by an exam period.
+The academic year starts at the beginning of October and is divided into two semesters, each followed by an exam period.
 In the first two years, the course consists mostly of theoretical subjects, from the third year on students enter clinical rotations.
 Emphasis is put on early contact with patients and practical experience; starting from the second year, summer clerkships in clinical departments are included in the curriculum.
-The standard course is completed after passing 5 or 6 of final state exams, and culminates in a graduation ceremony.
+The standard course is completed after passing 5 or 6 of final state exams and culminates in a graduation ceremony.

 This title "MUDr" allows a graduate to practice medicine in a hospital as an assistant physician (resident) or in an outpatient establishment under the supervision of another qualified doctor.